-On December 23, 2020 the Company commenced the drilling program with an initial 1,200 meter program to test the vein system in priority Target A (Figure 1).
-The Company had completed 1,096 m by February 2 on Target A and had by April 4 had completed a total of 2,088 meters initially testing Targets B, C and D and presented the assay results of 17 holes from the Target A. At Target A, a total of 10 HQ size diamond drill holes were completed with maximum values of 1.88 g/t Au and 16 g/t Ag reported from quartz veins.
+On December 23, 2020 the Company commenced the drilling program with an initial 1,200 m program to test the vein system in priority Target A (Figure 1).
+The Company had completed 1,096 m by February 2 on Target A and had by April 4 had completed a total of 2,088 meters testing Targets B, C and D. At Target A, a total of 10 HQ size diamond drill holes were completed with maximum values of 1.88 g/t Au and 16 g/t Ag reported from quartz veins.
 A summary of the drill hole results are provided in Table 1 below.

-Table 1: Compiled significant intersections from Target A drill hole assays.
+Table 1: Compiled significant intersections from Isabella West Target A drill holes.